 By using any of these tricks, you can evolve your direct mail marketing campaign and overcome one of the few limitations of the channel.

-As we mentioned at the start of this list, it’s always a great idea to maximise the likelihood of engagement in your direct mail marketing through incentives such as discount codes.
+As we mentioned at the start of this list, it’s always a great idea to maximize the likelihood of engagement in your direct mail marketing through incentives such as discount codes.

-But another great way of optimising your direct mail marketing is with personalisation.
+But another great way of optimizing your direct mail marketing is with personalization.

-Those that have used Scribeless’ personalised handwritten notes service to reach out to leads directly, and track the campaign’s progress through a digital channel, have seen a 420% in engagement rates.
+Those that have used Scribeless’ personalized handwritten notes service to reach out to leads directly, and track the campaign’s progress through a digital channel, have seen a 420% in engagement rates.

 Get in touch to find out how we can help evolve your direct mail marketing.